 Requesting a Marked Crosswalk

-The decision to install or not install a marked crosswalk is taken very seriously.
+The decision to install a marked crosswalk is taken very seriously.
 Crosswalks are not marked unless anticipated benefits clearly outweigh the risks.
-When a request comes into the City for a marked crosswalk, the location will be reviewed when one or more of the following conditions are present:
+When a request comes into the City for a marked crosswalk, the location will be reviewed to determine if marking a crosswalk is warranted.

-- In general, the City of Redmond marks crosswalks under limited conditions, considering such factors as pedestrian volume, traffic volume, traffic speed, and roadway configuration.
+- The City of Redmond marks crosswalks under limited conditions, considering such factors as pedestrian volume, traffic volume, traffic speed, and roadway configuration.

 If you would like the City to consider a marked crosswalk at a specific location, you can submit your request via email to Crosswalk Request.